Contracts 合同 Part 2 – Bad Contract

 Sincerely Yours

-This chap is the head of the Medical School Education Department, obviously somebody has leant on him to write this as I’ve never heard from him before.
+This chap is the position redacted Medical School Education Department, obviously somebody has leant on him to write this as I’ve never heard from him before.
 Never even saw him before.
 Don’t know who is is.

 Like I have said before, teaching in China is massively rewarding and a really great thing with which to pick up new ideas on life.
 At times it’s simply brilliant.
 So much fun.